lcdsmao/blog/content/blog/2020-11-03_jetpack-compose-what-is-the-difference-between-ambient-and-static-ambient/index.md

 If you are familiar with other declarative frameworks, you can think of the `Ambient` API as the [Context](https://reactjs.org/docs/context.html#dynamic-context) in React, [Provider](https://pub.dev/packages/provider) in Flutter, or [EnvironmentObject](https://developer.apple.com/documentation/swiftui/environmentobject) in SwiftUI.

 The basic usage of `Ambient` is very simple.
-First we declare a global `Ambient`:
+First, we declare a global `Ambient`:

 ```kotlin
 val AmbientCounter = ambientOf<Int>()